epoupon/lms/README.md

 ## Installation

-This installation process and the default values of the configuration file and the systemd service file have been written for Debian Stretch.
+This installation process and the default values of the configuration file and the _systemd_ service file have been written for _Debian Stretch_.

 Therefore, you may have to adapt commands and/or paths in order to fit to your distribution.